Clifford-Deformed Compass Codes: Introduction

 The paper is structured as follows.
 The noise model is defined in Section \ref{sec:noisemodel}.
 Compass codes and elongated compass codes are described in more detail in Section \ref{sec:ElongatedCompassCodes}.
 We introduce the Clifford deformations we apply to the elongated compass codes in Section \ref{sec:XZZXDefCompasscodes}.
 In Section \ref{sec:decoder}, we give a brief description of the minimum-weight perfect matching (MWPM) algorithm as our decoder.
 In this section, we also discuss how Clifford deformations affect the decoder graphs.
-Finally, thresholds and logical error rate comparisons are reported and discussed in Section \ref{sec:results}.
+We describe the process we followed to determine thresholds in Section \ref{sec:methods}.
+Thresholds and logical error rate comparisons are reported and discussed in Section \ref{sec:results}.
 Concluding remarks are in Section \ref{sec:conclusions}.
+In the Appendix, we include additional decoder graphs (Appendix \ref{appendix:graphs}) and threshold plots (Appendix \ref{appendix:Thresholds}).)